Living in Canby, Oregon

 Canby still has some of its older historic homes, but it also has a massive expansion of new builds.
 Some of these new builds are already there and available for purchase, but there are many more on the way.
 You’ll even find some really nice custom homes and opportunities to build your own custom home in Canby.

-Your average home price in Canby, Oregon is $380k.
-When you compare that to Portland’s average home cost of $420k, that’s a 33% savings.
-You’re also getting a lot more bang for your buck in Canby, especially if you go for one of the brand new larger homes with a big enough lot size to swing a cat or two.
+Your average home price in Canby, Oregon is $619k.
+You’re getting a lot more bang for your buck in Canby, especially if you go for one of the brand new larger homes with a big enough lot size to swing a cat or two.

 Transportation in Canby